llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ## How

 Graph Interpreter is a scheduler and interpreter of a  binary representation of a [graph](#Graph-design).
-For portability reason the Graph Interpreter uses a minimal platform abstraction layer (AL) to the memory and to the input/output stream interfaces.
+For portability reason the Graph Interpreter uses a minimal platform abstraction layer (AL) of the memory and of the input/output stream interfaces.
 Graph Interpreter manages the data flow of "arcs" between "nodes".

 This binary graph description is a compact data structure using indexes to the physical addresses of the nodes and memory instances.
 This graph description is generated in three steps:

 1.  [plaform manifest](#Top-Manifest) and [IO manifest](#IO-Manifest) are prepared ahead of the graph design and describe the hardware.
 The manifests are giving the processing capabilities (processor architecture, minimum guaranteed amount of memory per RAM blocks and their speed, TCM sizes).
-The platform manifest gives references to [node manifests](#Node-manifest) for each of the installed processing Nodes : developer identification, input/output data formats, memory consumption, documentation of the parameters and a list of "presets", test-patterns and expected results (see also [node design](#Node-design)).
+The platform manifest gives the list of files of [node manifests](#Node-manifest) for each of the installed processing Nodes : developer identification, input/output data formats, memory consumption, documentation of the parameters and a list of "presets", test-patterns and expected results (see also [node design](#Node-design)).
 2. The graph is either written in a text format (syntax example [here](#Example-of-graph)) or is generated from a graphical tool (proof of concept picture of the GUI [here](#GUI-design-tool)).